Simar-dev502/todo-app/README.md

-# 🚀 Full Stack To-Do App (MERN)
+# 🚀  To-Do App

-A modern full-stack To-Do application built using the MERN stack (MongoDB, Express, React, Node.js) with authentication and task management features.
+A modern To-Do application built using the MERN stack (MongoDB, Express, React, Node.js) with authentication and task management features.

 ---